masum179/AgriSmartAI/README.md

-# 🌿 AgriSmart AI
+# AgriSmart AI
 **AgriSmart AI** is an AI-powered crop disease detection and agricultural communication platform designed to empower farmers and agricultural officers.
-It uses advanced machine learning (HuggingFace + Gemini) to diagnose plant diseases from leaf images in seconds.
+It uses the advanced **MobileNetV2** machine learning model to diagnose plant diseases from leaf images within seconds.

 ---